 About Bariatric Food Source

-In addition to being a Week 3 sponsor of the 2018 Bariatric Foodie Pledge, Bariatric Food Source is an online store that carries a plethora of protein products (see what I did there?) to meet the needs of weight loss surgery patients.
-It’s actually owned by the same folks who own AmBari Nutrition (a Week 2 sponsor) and they’ve been faithful supporters of Bariatric Foodie for a few years now.
+Bariatric Food Source is an online store that carries a plethora of protein products (see what I did there?) to meet the needs of weight loss surgery patients.
+It’s actually owned by the same folks who own AmBari Nutrition (makers of the Jumpstart Energy Drink Mix) and they’ve been faithful supporters of the Bariatric Foodie Pledge for a few years now.

 Baked Cinnamon Squares: Stats & All That